Topological response in open quantum systems with weak symmetries: Review of the average symmetry-protected topological phases: A perspective from quantized response

 \section{Review of the average symmetry-protected topological phases: A perspective from quantized response}

 For completeness, we review the average symmetry-protected topological (ASPT) phase \cite{ma2023prx} in one dimension, which unlike our work, requires strong symmetry.
-Still, we demonstrate that its classification can be reproduced by taking the quantized \textit{strong}-symmetry charge response to \textit{weak}-symmetry fluxes as an order parameter,
+Nevertheless, we demonstrate that its classification can be reproduced by considering the quantized \textit{strong}-symmetry charge response to \textit{weak}-symmetry fluxes